Mass media social marketing campaigns

 Go for 2 and 5

-The Go for 2 and 5 campaign aimed at increasing awareness of the recommended intake of fruit and vegetables and increasing consumption ran in Western Australia between 2002 and 2005.
-The campaign featured colourful animated characters made from fruit and vegetables and ran on media channels including television, radio, print and at point-of-sale.
-The campaign significantly increased correct knowledge of the recommended number of serves of fruit and vegetables and resulted in daily fruit and vegetable intake increasing by 0.8 serves across the WA adult population.14 The campaign had the greatest impact on men who were low consumers of fruit and vegetables, and later ran nationally.
+The Go for 2 and 5 campaign aimed to increase awareness of the recommended intake of fruit and vegetables and increase consumption.
+The campaign was initially developed and run in Western Australia from 2002 and 2005, then delivered nationally from 2006 to 2012.30 Go for 2 and 5 featured colourful animated characters made from fruit and vegetables and ran on media channels including television, radio, print, as well as at point-of-sale.
+Evaluation of the state-based WA campaign found it significantly increased correct knowledge of the recommended number of serves of fruit and vegetables and resulted in daily fruit and vegetable intake increasing by 0.8 serves across the WA adult population, with the greatest impact on men who were low consumers of fruit and vegetables.31

 WA Health https://healthywa.wa.gov.au/Articles/F_I/Go-for-2-and-5